adityasharan01/React-Bits/README.md

-## Minimun Javascript concepts which are required to learn React
+# Minimum Javascript concepts which are required to learn React

 1. **let and const**